DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Depths in functional data analysis

-The \pkg{depth} package allows for exact and approximate calculation of Tukey, Liu and Oja depths.
-It also provides tools for visualisation contour plots and perspective plots of depth functions, and function for depth median calculation.
-Note, that commands \code{depthContour} and \code{depthPersp} which are available within the \pkg{DepthProc} were patterned on these \pkg{depth} commands.
+The \pkg{depth} package allows for exact and approximate calculation of Tukey, Liu, and Oja depths.
+It also provides tools for vizualisation contour plots and perspective plots of depth functions, and functions for depth median calculation.
+It is wort noting that the commands \code{depthContour} and \code{depthPersp}, which are available within the \pkg{DepthProc}, were patterned on these \pkg{depth} commands.

-The \pkg{depthTools} is focused on the Modified Band Depth (MBD) for functional data \cite{Lop:2009}.
-It provides scale curve, rank test based on MBD and two methods of supervised classification--the distance to the trimmed mean classification method (DS) and the weighted trimmed mean distance classification method (TAD).
+The \pkg{depthTools} is focused on the MBD for functional data (\cite{Lop:2009}).
+It provides scale curve, rank test based on the MBD, and two techniques of supervised classification--the distance to the trimmed mean classification method (DS) and the weighted trimmed mean distance classification method (TAD).

-The \pkg{localdepth} package enables us for calculation of local version of "simplicial", "ellipsoid", "halfspace" (Tukey's depth), "mahalanobis" and "hyperspheresimplicial" depth functions.
-The \pkg{localdepth} also has a function for depth-vs-depth plot, which differs from the function which is available within the \pkg{DepthProc}.
-In the \pkg{localdepth}, the DDPlot is a plot of normalized localdepth versus normalized depth.We should note also that version of the local depth which is available within the \pkg{localdepth} differs from a more general version proposed in \cite{Pain:2013}, which is available within the \pkg{DepthProc}.
+The \pkg{localdepth} package enables us for the calculation of local version of "simplicial", "ellipsoid", "halfspace" (Tukey's depth), "Mahalanobis" and "hyperspheresimplicial" depth functions.
+The \pkg{localdepth} also has a function for the depth-vs-depth plot, which differs from the function that is available within the \pkg{DepthProc}.
+In the \pkg{localdepth}, the DD-plot is a plot of normalized localdepth versus normalized depth.
+We should also note that the version of the local depth, which is available within the \pkg{localdepth}, differs from the more general version proposed in \cite{Pain:2013} that is available within the \pkg{DepthProc}.

-The \pkg{ddalpha} package concentrates around a new method for classification basing on the DD-plot prepared using the random Tukey depth and zonoid depth.